-I love this one!
-We have a large Gratitude Jar that I bought years ago via Oprah’s Favorite things.
+I bought this gratitude Jar from Oprah’s Favorite Things years ago.
 It’s beautiful and comes with lovely little notecards to write on.

-By definition, affirmations are positive statements that can help you challenge and overcome self-sabotaging and negative thoughts.
+Affirmations are positive statements that can help you challenge and overcome self-sabotaging and negative thoughts.

 When you repeat them often and believe in them, you can make positive changes in your life.

 - Family: My husband and my children.

 - Fresh air and sunshine.

 - I am grateful for faith, hope, and love.

 Related Article: “I am” Gratitude Quotes and Affirmations to Live By